awtrix/AWTRIX2.0-Docs/en-en/firststart.md

 The web interface is also optimized for smartphones and can even be installed as a webapp on your home screen.
 To do so, go to the page on your smartphone, open the browser settings and click "Add to homescreen".
 AWTRIX will look like a real app!

+> AWTRIX requires a permanent Internet connection.
+On the one hand, most apps require data from the internet, and on the other hand there is a connection to the AWTRIX cloud server.
+AWTRIX receives all apps, app updates and icons from here.